sorz/deterior/README.md

 ### Format of input dataset
 Input inspection records is a table in either CSV (`.csv`) or MS Excel (`.xlsx`) files.
 Table must contains a heading line as the first row of file.
-For Excel, only the first Worksheet is used.
+For Excel, only the first Worksheet will be used.

 The table must contains these 3 columns: `ID`, `State`, and `Time`.
 It may contains other unrelated columns that will be ignored.

-Each row in the table record one inspection action for one asset.
+Each row in the table records one inspection action for one asset.
 - `ID` is any string that can uniquely identify the asset being inspected.
 - `Time` contains inspection date, default format is `YYYY-MM-DD`.
 - `State` is a number or string represents the state of asset in this inspection.

-The names of columns and format of date can be configured, see `footpath.ini` for a example.
+The names of columns and format of date can be configured, see `footpath.ini` for an example.

 ### Training